Aliyodaboy/Book-Notes/Lost_Islamic_History.md

 644: Assassinated by Persian slave whilst leading salah, slave hid behind minbar and stabbed him.

-He appointed 6 companions to choose his succesor and they chose Uthman RA, an early convert and a person from the ruling tribe of Umayyads.
+He appointed 6 companions to choose his successor and they chose Uthman RA, an early convert and a person from the ruling tribe of Umayyads.

 Umar RA's reign saw the Islamic empire go from an Arab power to a cross-regional power that had jizya agreements and religious diversity throughout its new lands and an influx of wealth into the Muslim community and lands